Rule 10.500. Public access to judicial administrative records

 Judicial administrative records subject to inspection and copying unless exempt from disclosure under subdivision (f) include, but are not limited to, the following:

-(A)Budget information submitted to the Administrative Office of the Courts after enactment of the annual Budget Act;
+(A)Budget information submitted to the Judicial Council after enactment of the annual Budget Act;

 (B)Any other budget and expenditure document pertaining to the administrative operation of the courts, including quarterly financial statements and statements of revenue, expenditure, and reserves;